andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 My sleep improved, though I never isolated the variable.
 Recently a door slammed at 2&nbsp;a.m.
 I noticed.
 I rolled over.
 A year earlier, I would have stayed awake, jaw clenched.

 Maybe Finland's lower ambient stress finally settled into my nervous system[^relocation].
-Or maybe the act of building — even building things that failed — gave back what I'd actually lost: not quiet, but *agency*.
+Or maybe the act of building — even building things that failed — gave back what I'd actually lost.
+Not quiet, but *agency*.

 I disassembled the cube, reclaimed the plywood, and reused the CAD skills on my [next hobby project]({% post_url 2025-06-22-DIY-Door-Fan-to-Fix-My-Groggy-Mornings %}).
 In total I spent under 1,000&nbsp;euros — about 300 on the engineer, the rest on materials and tools — and a solid month of full-time effort.
 None of it produced silence.
 All of it mattered.